LF-Engineering/darst/README.md

 - Run `./backups-page/setup.sh` to setup static page allowing to see generated backups.
 (NFS shared RWX volume access).
 - Run `./backups-page/elbs.sh` to see the final URLs where MariaDB and Postgres backups are available, give AWS ELBs some time to be created first.
 - Use `./backups-page/delete.sh` to delete backups static page.

+# dev-analytics-api deployment

+- Make sure that you have `dev-analytics-api` image built (see `dev-analytics-api image` section).
+Currently we're using image built outside of AWS: `lukaszgryglicki/dev-analytics-api` (due to (probably) some AWS imagePullSecret issues).
+- Run `./dev-analytics-api/setup.sh test` to deploy.
+You cna delete via `./dev-analytics-api/delete.sh`.
+- Note that during the deployment `.circleci/deployments/test/secrets.ejson` file is regenerated with new key values.
+You may want to go to `dev-analytics-api` repo and commit that changes (secrets.ejson is encrypted and can be committed into the repo).

 # Merge Sorting Hat databases